kaium123/Vehicle_Allocation-/README.md

    docker run --name mongodb -p 27017:27017 -d mongo
 5. Ensure MongoDB is running:
    docker run --name redis -p 6379:6379 -d redis

-Running the Project
-Locally
-- Run the app:
+6. Run the project in locally
    uvicorn app.main:app --reload
-   The API will be available at http://localhost:8000.

-Using Docker
-1. Build the Docker image:
-   docker build -t vehicle-allocation-api .
-2. Run the container:
-   docker run -d -p 8000:8000 vehicle-allocation-api
+Running the Project in docker
+   docker compose up

 Migrations
    To run database migrations:
-python -m app.migrations.migration run_migrations
+   docker compose up mongodb -d
+   python3 migrate.py

 Caching
    The get_allocations endpoint is cached for 60 seconds using aiocache to reduce database load.

 Deployment
-For production deployment, use Docker Compose: docker-compose up --build
+   For production deployment, use Docker Compose: docker compose up
    Or deploy the API to cloud services (AWS, GCP, Azure) using container orchestration platforms like Kubernetes.

 Maintenance
 - Monitoring: Use tools like Prometheus and Grafana.
 - Scaling: Horizontal scaling via Kubernetes.
-- Logging: Centralized logging with the ELK Stack or Fluentd.
+- Logging: Centralized logging with the Loki Stack or Fluentd.